tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 - there are no unstructured `goto` grammar forms
 - there are no unbounded `for`, `while` or `do..while` looping constructs
-- the language is built on top of rust, inheriting its robustness and safety features, without the development overheads
+- the language is built on top of [Rust](https://www.rust-lang.org/), inheriting its robustness and safety features, without the development overheads

 ### Developer friendly